 The dispute finally came to blows as the two argued in Front Street in March 1879.
 Richardson ended up punching Loving in the face.
 However, an unarmed Frank Loving simply turned his back on Levi and walked away, with Richardson yelling, “I’ll blow the guts of you, you cockeyed son-of-a——.”

 A few weeks later, on April 5th, Levi Richardson strode purposefully into the Long Branch Saloon, looking for Frank Loving.
-Believing it time to settle their differences, Levi was sure he would find Frank in the saloon, as it had come to be is favored place to gamble.
+Believing it time to settle their differences, Levi was sure he would find Frank in the saloon, as it had come to be his favored place to gamble.
 But Loving wasn’t there.

 Undaunted, Levi headed to the bar for a drink before settling in before the pot-bellied stove in the front of the saloon.
 By about 9:00 p.m., Richardson had decided that Loving wasn’t going to show up and headed for the door.
-Just about the time was going to exit, Frank Loving stepped into the saloon.
+Just about that time, Frank Loving stepped into the saloon.

 When Frank sat down at a long table, Richardson turned around and took a seat at the same table.
 The two were then heard speaking lowly, though no one could hear what they were saying.
 Then someone heard Richardson say, “You wouldn’t fight anything, you damn ——-,” to which Loving replied, “You try me and see.”

 The next thing you know, Richardson had drawn his pistol, and Loving drew his in response.
 The Long Branch Saloon was filled with smoke.
 Charlie Bassett, the Dodge City Marshal heard the shots from where he was in Beatty & Kelley’s Saloon and came running.